Deanjamesg/CashGuard-Budget-App/README.md

 ## Design Considerations
 * We wanted the application to be as modern and as sleek as possible.
 This is to ensure that the application looks attractive and professional as possible.
 * The UI Design is to be as easy as possible to follow so that the user does not get confused when making use of the application.
+* When planning the code.
+A modular philosophy was adapted in order to make the transition from a LocalDB to a Cloud based one easier.
+* The code is also easy to understand and follow in order for it to be simple and make it easier for maintenance or upgrades in the future.
+* Has an inate focus on Core Tasks so that the user can really focus on their budgeting.
+* Has lots of visual cues to the user to present users the information in an easy to understand way.
+* Security added so that the user has their own account which tracks their specific goals and not someone elses.
+Also allows for cross application support.

 ## Features
 * Create own user categories.